fmi08icds/Groupwork/Group3/presentation/presentation.md

 - Our group focuses on **linear regression** problems
 - Data and method selection based on [The Elements of Statistical Learning](https://hastie.su.domains/ElemStatLearn/)
-- The goal of a regression is to inspcet a possible dependency of $Y$ given $X$
+- The goal of a regression is to inspect a possible dependency of $Y$ given $X$
     - $Y \in  \mathbb{R}$ dependent variable
     - $X \in \mathbb{R}^p$ independent variable
         - Where an instance is a vector $x$ containing $p$ measurements